 The sum of the genetic length of the DNA segments that you share with a match is reported as the total number of centimorgans (abbreviated as cMs) that you share.
 Companies usually only include DNA segments that are larger than a specific threshold in the calculation for total shared centimorgans.

-This is because the smaller the DNA segment, the higher the probability is that it is identical-by-state (coincidentally identical) vs. identical-by-state (identical because it was inherited from a common ancestor).
+This is because the smaller the DNA segment, the higher the probability is that it is identical-by-state (coincidentally identical) vs. identical-by-descent (identical because it was inherited from a common ancestor).

 Each company has a different threshold for how big a DNA should be to be included in the sum of total centimorgans shared, but it is typically somewhere between 5-7 cMs.